lodeguns/fatigue/README.md

 ### Fatigue Repository
 ## Neural networks for fatigue crack propagation predictions in real-time under uncertainty
-V. Giannella , F. Bardozzo , A. Postiglione , R. Tagliaferri , R. Sepe and R. Citarella
+V. Giannella , F. Bardozzo , A. Postiglione , R. Tagliaferri , R. Sepe and E. Armentani

 > Crack propagation analyses are fundamental for all mechanical structures for